-Nikky Saunders wrote My Awesome Autism about a little boy named Eddie as he shares his findings about his autism and teaches his readers in a cheerful playful way!
+Nikky Saunders wrote the My Awesome Autism book about a little boy named Eddie as he shares his findings about his autism and teaches his readers in a cheerful playful way!
 Eddie helps all children learn about their autism diagnosis and how “we are all different!”.
 This can be a huge relief for the child to understand that they are truly wonderful as they are.

 My Awesome Autism can act as a communicational gateway between the child and the parents/caregivers.
 It helps to open up the subject in a gentle and nurturing way.
 The colourful, eye catching illustrations are carefully designed in simple 2D characters, sensory colours with simple contrast and clear short sentences allowing space to process in the child’s own time.